 In the next area, you will see some devices that shoot out in a direction.
 The first one you see on the right has a small tunnel where you can drop a spherical bomb into.
 The bomb will launch across the room and you can detonate the bomb to blast away some blocks.

 Before progressing, head to the other side of the room where there are a pair of these launching devices.
-You can have one of them launch you to the other side to reach another treasure chest that contains some treasure.
+You can have one of them launch you to the other side to reach another treasure chest that contains a piece of Amber.

 Now drop down to the ground floor and make your way over to the ladder.
 With the boulders above now out of the way, climb on up and make your way over to the Monk.
 Just like the Monk from the previous Shrine, he will bestow upon you a Spirit Orb and return you to the surface.